debpal/BharatFinTrack/README.md

 * [Nifty Indices](https://www.niftyindices.com/)

     - Provides access to the characteristics of NSE equity indices.
+    - Calculates the CAGR(%) of all NSE equity indices (excluding dividend reinvestment) from inception.
-    - Facilitates downloading TRI (Total Return Index) data for all NSE equity indices.
+    - Facilitates downloading Total Return Index, including both price and dividend reinvestment, data for all NSE equity indices.

 ## Roadmap